 Now that the final logo has been approved and there are no more changes I proceed to creating the source files.

-I start by creating a new document with an artboard that has a size of 1920 x 1080 RGB (size is relative, this is just something I work with) in which I place the main logo and wordmark on a white background in horizontal alignment followed by other variations: logo + wordmark single color, logo only in color/single color, grayscale (for print) and the same variations for the stacked version of the logo.
+I start by creating a new document with an artboard that has a size of 2880 x 1800 RGB (size is relative, this is just something I work with) in which I place the main logo and text on a white background in horizontal alignment followed by other variations: logo + text in single color, logo only in color/single color, grayscale (for print) and the same variations for the stacked version of the logo.

 I save everything in different folders: